rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ..
 [23] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

 ..
 [24] "*Being proposed to assess with a weight balance a quantity weighing an integer number of pounds between 1 and 40 included, how many balance weights at minimum are needed for being able to do so*".

+..
+[25] *Balanced ternary optical* computer designs have recently gained a lot of attention in China (https://en.wikipedia.org/wiki/Balanced_ternary, [JIN-2003]_).
+Such signed bits or *trits* based HPC computer systems provide indeed many technical and computational advantages --much less electrical energy required, less water cooling, millions of trits may be easily assembled, high speed of read and write access, etc-- compared to classical HPC or 'dreamed' HPC quantum computers.

 .. raw:: latex